wordofwarning/wordofwarning.org/current/2023-worksahead/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-<span style='font-variant: small-caps'>→ · [ticketing](/current/2023-worksahead/#ticketing) · [access](/current/2023-worksahead/#access) · [about](/current/2023-worksahead/#about) · [artists](/current/2023-worksahead/#artists) · [credits](/current/2023-worksahead/#credits) · [websites](/current/2023-worksahead/#websites)</span> · <small>Updated 23 Mar 2023</small>
+<span style='font-variant: small-caps'>→ · [ticketing](/current/2023-worksahead/#ticketing) · [access](/current/2023-worksahead/#access) · [about](/current/2023-worksahead/#about) · [artists](/current/2023-worksahead/#artists) · [credits](/current/2023-worksahead/#credits) · [websites](/current/2023-worksahead/#websites)</span> · <small>Updated 23 Mar 2023 1221</small>

 *Presented by* Word of Warning + Contact

-A trio of new works-in-development — searching for identity on the tightrope of our histories, amidst the isolation of our immediate pasts & within the armour of our presents.
-Our annual sampler evening of new performance returns to <a href="https://contactmcr.com" target="_blank">Contact</a> with artists Christian Asare, Jade Williams, Kellie Colbert.
+Our annual sampler evening of new performance returns to <a href="https://contactmcr.com" target="_blank">Contact</a> with a trio of new works-in-development from [artists](/current/2023-worksahead/#artists) Christian Asare, Jade Williams, Kellie Colbert — searching for identity on the tightrope of our histories, amidst the isolation of our immediate pasts and within the armour of our presents.

-Our annual sampler evening of new performance returns to <a href="https://contactmcr.com" target="_blank">Contact</a> with a trio of new works-in-development from artists Christian Asare, Jade Williams, Kellie Colbert — searching for identity on the tightrope of our histories, amidst the isolation of our immediate pasts, and within the armour of our presents.
+A trio of new works-in-development — searching for identity on the tightrope of our histories, amidst the isolation of our immediate pasts and within the armour of our presents.
+Our annual sampler evening of new performance returns to <a href="https://contactmcr.com" target="_blank">Contact</a> with [artists](/current/2023-worksahead/#artists) Christian Asare, Jade Williams, Kellie Colbert.

 #### Ticketing
 Pay What You Decide: £15/£10/£5/£0<br>Book: *tickets available via <a href="https://contactmcr.com" target="_blank">Contact</a> from Monday 3 April*